skorokithakis/stavros-notes/content/welcome/stavros-notes.md

 [https://gitlab.com/stavros/notes/](https://gitlab.com/stavros/notes/)

 Just run `./joplinexport` on your computer, it will read the database and create a site like this one and upload it to GitLab pages.
+Also, the `build` and `move_html_to_dir` scripts might be of interest.

 Otherwise, enjoy my notes!